apache/skywalking-rover/docs/en/setup/overview.md

 3. [Traffic](./configuration/traffic.md).
 4. [Profiling](./configuration/profiling.md).

-Also, You could use [Overriding Setting](./configuration/override-settings.md) feature to setup the configuration.
+Also, You could use [Overriding Setting](./configuration/override-settings.md) feature to adjust the configurations.

 ## Prerequisites